 Plaque HD Toothpaste

 Dr. Mihalik recommends the use of Plaque HD Toothpaste.
 Plaque HD Toothpaste is the first professional-grade plaque identifying toothpaste.
-It is sold in our office and not available in stores.
 Infused with fluoride and disclosing agents that help color and identify plaque build-up on teeth, this convenient, all-in-one product allows patients to target any areas of plaque build-up that may have been missed during brushing.
+Ask about Plaque HD toothpaste at your next appointment visit.

 Topical fluoride is used during orthodontic care to help prevent cavities, to re-mineralize tooth enamel and act as an antibacterial agent.
 We recommend using a topical agent with 1.1% sodium fluoride during your orthodontic treatment, but not as a substitute for toothpaste and good brushing and flossing habits.